buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcPortsAndWaterwaysDomain/PropertySets/Pset_VesselLineCommon.md

 # Pset_VesselLineCommon

-Properties for vessel lines and anchoring
+Properties for vessel lines and anchoring<!-- end of definition -->